Chapter 3:

 The goblin frowned and grunted.

 "The rider!
-There was a rider with a black boar, that's the breed saved for the chieftain's family!
-It was Mesui right?"
+There was a rider with a black boar, that's the special war breed saved for the chieftain's family!
+It was Princess Mesui, right?"

 "Boss, I didn't see anything, maybe there was, but I wasn't looking!"

-"Don't play dumb with me, you piece of trash!" he burst in anger, grabbing him by the cape and right in front of his face, "Perhaps if I hit your face for a while, it will grow even more deformed so that the Princess doesn't see anything else other than your round ears!"
+"Don't play dumb with me, you piece of trash!" he burst in anger, grabbing him by the cloak and right in front of his face, "Perhaps if I hit your face for a while, it will grow even more deformed than it already is, that will help the princess from see anything else other than your round ears!"

 "Maybe that's not a bad idea," Arsec answered honestly.

-Boss did not take it that way, however, "You're testing me?
+Boss did not take it that way, however, "Oh, you're testing me?
 You?
-Me?
-Well, I couple of punches should break your nose for good!"
+Testing me?
+Well, a couple of punches should break your nose for good and end this challenge!"

 The strong goblin lifted his fist, and Arsec guarded instinctively.